llafuente/language/types/block.markdown

 It's the same as struct but memory continuous.

-To be memory continuous, sizes of all arrays must be defined at once, and can obly be allocated in the heap.
+To be memory continuous, sizes of all arrays must be defined at once, and can only be allocated in the heap.

 Syntax